Financial help when you have a lung condition

 More help with heating costs

-Money Saving Expert has helpful tips about saving energy in your home.
+If you’re struggling to pay your energy bill, Citizens Advice has more information about grants and support.
+Money Saving Expert also has helpful tips about saving energy in your home.

 Can I get help buying food?

 Eating a healthy diet is important if you have a lung condition.
-There is help available if you’re struggling to pay for food.
+There's help available if you’re struggling to pay for food.

 Food banks